marmorb/UPST/README.md

 # UPST
-A semi-supervised sentence classification framework based on user polarity
+A semi-training sentence classification framework based on user polarity